ArkScript-lang/old-website/tutorials/building.md

+# Building and installing

+You can choose to build the project from source (which requires some knowledge like git, cmake and using shell commands) or get a build from a ZIP file.

 ## Setup

-You will need to setup an environment variable named `ARKSCRIPT_PATH`, with the path to the installation directory of ArkScript, so that the standard library can be located without using `--lib <path>`.
+You can setup an environment variable named `ARKSCRIPT_PATH`, with the path to the installation directory of ArkScript, so that the standard library can be located without using `--lib <path>`. *This step is optional*.

 ## From source